SENSORS FOR FOOD PROCESSING

 MultiVision software for inventory visibility across an organization

-Inventory management affects multiple departments across a food processing organization.
-Plant personnel needs adequate inventory for production, purchasing needs to know what to order and when, and finance needs accurate valuation for financial statements.
 To provide corporate-wide visibility, the optional 3D MultiVision software enables users to view data for multiple bins in a single window.
-And since it is Windows-based, it can be configured for 24/7 access via an organization’s Local Area Network (LAN)
+Since it is Windows-based, it can be configured for 24/7 access via an organization’s Local Area Network (LAN).

-3D MultiVision software makes it easy to share real-time bin data across the entire organization (or send reports to vendors using VMI) to improve purchasing, logistics, operational decisions, and financial management.
+3D MultiVision software makes it easy to share real-time bin data across the entire organization—or send reports to vendors using VMI—to improve purchasing, logistics, operational decisions, and financial management.
 With a user-friendly setup and intuitive operation, users can customize their screen to view all bins or a group of bins and color-code bins by material type.
-Users can set high and low-level alerts to be notified when bins reach critical levels.
+Users can set high- and low-level alerts to be notified when bins reach critical levels.
 Because the software is installed on the LAN, there are no third-party applications or data access fees.

 DETECT AND ALERT TO CENTER OF GRAVITY DANGER

-Prevent silo collapse or damage using 3D Level Scanners
+Prevent silo collapse or damage using 3DLevelScanners

 Many powdered and solid substances used in food processing tend to clump, pile unevenly, and flow unpredictably from storage vessels.
 Not only does this make monitoring the volume of material inside the vessel challenging; but uneven disbursement of material can also take its toll on the storage vessel itself.